-A: All Fraternity and Sorority Life organizations recognize the importance of academic excellence and prioritize each member's role as a student above all of their other activities on campus.
-For the past several years, the Fraternity and Sorority community has had a higher overall GPA than the All-Truman community.
-Further, all chapters have GPA requirements and most incorporate the use of study hours/groups to help their members stay focused on their coursework.
+A: All chapters recognize the importance of academic excellence and prioritize each member's role as a student above all of their other activities on campus.
+All chapters have GPA requirements and most incorporate the use of study hours/groups to help their members stay focused on their coursework.
 Additionally, several organizations have scholarships that are available at both the national and local level to reward academic success.
 For specific chapter GPA information, check out the Fraternity and Sorority Life grade report.
 This document is released every semester and can be found on the Fraternity and Sorority Life website under the "Our Organizations" tab.

-Q: Will my student have to live in a fraternity/sorority house?
+Q: Will my student have to live in a fraternity/ sorority house?